micohasanen/enchant-transcode/README.md

 ```

 Create a .env file and add your config

-S3 will work with any S3 compatible storage. not just S3.
+S3 will work with any S3 compatible storage, not just S3.

 ```
 REDIS_URL=redis://:@localhost:6379